 “We never saw any religious inclinations in her before she was married,” said a neighbour in Dorangla village, Gurdaspur, her parents’ home.
 The Indian Express found her parents’ house locked.
 “Her father, Ajit Singh, who died last year, worked with Punjab State Electricity Board.
 She was one of two brothers and three sisters,” the neighbour said.

-- Radhe Maa gets anticipatory bail in dowry harassment case
+- Police find no evidence to link Radhe Maa to dowry harassment case

 - Sonu Nigam in row after comparing Radhe Maa to Goddess Kali